MA Interaction Design

 Led by a people-centred approach, the MA Interaction Design programme teaches fundamental skills, methods and tools related to product, screen and service interactions.

 The MA Interaction Design is a one-year full time taught masters delivered in NCAD in conjunction with UCD.
 The course teaches fundamental approaches, methods and tools related to the design of digital products, experiences, systems and services with a focus on users and context of use.
 The MA is studio-based with students engaging in lectures, seminars, workshops, fieldwork and independent and group projects.
 The studio environment is an essential component, fostering collaborative and peer-to-peer learning.

-The MA brings together candidates from a range of fields including design, art, computer science, psychology, sociology and business, and prepares graduates to play a leading role in the development of emerging technology in society.
+The MA Interaction Design brings together candidates from a range of fields including design, art, computer science, psychology, sociology and business, and prepares graduates to play a leading role in the development of emerging technology in society.

 The programme focuses on the interdisciplinary nature of Interaction Design, covering topics ranging from human-computer interaction and psychology, to product design and experience prototyping.
 At the core of the programme is a focus on the needs of people.
-Through a range of studio projects students learn to conduct people-centered research, extract meaningful insights, create and visualise concepts, and develop and test experiential prototypes.
+Through a range of studio projects students learn to conduct people-centered research, extract meaningful insights, create and visualise concepts, and develop and evaluate prototypes in context.
 Covering the theoretical and practical aspects of the discipline, the course encourages students to design from both a pragmatic and speculative perspective, to imagine things as they might be and not necessarily as they are.

 During the first and second semester students develop knowledge and skills in areas including user experience (UX), user interface design, design ethnography, service design, coding, physical computing, systems thinking, data visualization, prototyping and digital fabrication.
 Each year the students collaborate with the MSc Medical Device Design students on an intensive real-world project.
 Over the summer students complete a self-directed major project and dissertation.